Near Term Account Balance Forecast II (alternate to previously shared template)

 As transactions come in, check the box for that month.
 This will remove it from the balance forecast above.

-The same Category can be used multiple times with different frequencies.
-This will will allow you to set up different amounts for the same category with different timeframes.
+The same Category can be used multiple times with different frequencies and start and end dates.
+This will will allow you to set up different amounts for the same category with different timeframes and frequencies.

 Permissions